Ensures human research is conducted ethically and responsibly.

 3.1.
 The HREC and CHEAN will review all applications for human research ethics at RMIT on behalf of the institution and in line with relevant codes, guidelines, legislation and RMIT policy and procedures.

 3.2.
-The HREC or CHEAN will inform the Chief Investigator of the outcome of the review in a timely manner.
+The HREC or CHEAN will inform the Principal Investigator of the outcome of the review in a timely manner.

 3.3.
-Applications will be approved for a minimum of six months and for a maximum of three years, although extensions can be requested for beyond the initial three-year approval period up to a maximum of 5 years.
+Applications will be approved for a minimum of six months and for a maximum of three years, although extensions can be requested for beyond the initial three-year approval period up to a maximum of five (5) years.

 4.2.
 Researchers will gain approval for an amendment prior to implementing the change.